-Contained in our glossary are all the main terms used by businesses and their employees on a daily basis.
+Contained in our glossary are all the principal terms used by businesses and their employees on a daily basis.
 The guide lists the definitions alphabetically and is also useful for business studies students.

-Many of these terms are not in a dictionary and below are the definitions and terminology of terms and acronyms that cover finance, marketing, management, internet, money, consulting and much more.
+Many of these terms are not in a dictionary.
+Below are definitions of the terminology for terms and acronyms that cover finance, marketing, management, internet, money, consulting and much more.

 Glossary of Terms

-Accounts Payable - is the function in an organisation that pays the invoices to suppliers.
-The accounts payable department was also called bought ledger or purchase ledger because ledgers or books were used before computers were invented.
+Accounts Payable - is the function of an organisation that pays the invoices to suppliers.
+Other names for the accounts payable department include bought ledger or purchase ledger because before the advent of computers, ledgers or books kept records of invoices and purchases.

-Accounts Receivable - is the function in an organisation that collects payment of sales invoices from suppliers.
-The accounts receivable department was also known as the sales ledger department because ledgers were used before computers were around.
+Accounts Receivable - is the function of an organisation that collects the payment of sales invoices from suppliers.
+The accounts receivable department was also known as the sales ledger department for the same reasons mentioned above.